PriestSexist/java-shareit/README.md

 ## Architecture
 _______________________________________________________________
 Web-service consists of two modeules: main service(server) and gateway service(gateway).
-Main service works with requests from gateway service: public.
+Main service works with requests from gateway service.
 Gateway service validates incoming data

 The interaction of modules is made through RestTemplate;